logzio/logzio-ping-statistics/README.md

 ## Searching in Logz.io

-All metrics that were sent from the lambda function will have the prefix `ping_stats` in their name.
+All metrics that were sent from the Lambda function will have the prefix `ping_stats` in their name.